 The economy seats will have “best-in-class” 87cm pitch, although this is slightly (15mm) tighter than the originally envisioned 895mm seat pitch.
 Nonetheless, the designers believe that passengers will be able to recline without significantly impinging into the space of the passenger behind.
 The passenger space will also have a reading light with three brightness settings, easily accessible USB-C and two three-pin plug sockets, fold-down table, and a perch to hold electronic devices for viewing.

-The designers were able to configure the train’s mechanical equipment require less ceiling space than on existing trains, resulting in slightly more headroom.
+The designers were able to configure the train’s mechanical equipment to require less ceiling space than on existing trains, resulting in slightly more headroom.
 Each train will also have a bookable space for four bikes and spaces for unfolded pushchairs and buggies.

 High Speed Toilets